lastingParadox/ff-site/archive-to-markdown/md/ff2/16-barrier-to-entria.md

 **Jelsafan0** _(03-Sep-18 03:03 PM)_

-t!8ball Are all of Iris’ belongings conveniently on her?
+t!8ball Are all of Iris' belongings conveniently on her?

 **Tatsumaki** _(03-Sep-18 03:03 PM)_